Active Advocates for CLSI and its Vision

 Meet our Board of Directors

-Get to know our Board by exploring our Board of Director profiles.
+Get to know our Board of Directors by exploring the Board’s profiles.

 Jack Zakowski, PhD, FACB

-Jack Zakowski, PhD, FACB, is the Director of Scientific Affairs and Professional Relations for the Diagnostics Division of Beckman Coulter, Inc. in Brea, California.
-His career in the clinical diagnostics industry has been spent mostly in research and development and product development areas, working on the development of chemistry reagents and analyzer systems.
+Jack Zakowski, PhD, FACB, is the Principal of IVD Consulting, which provides advanced scientific affairs guidance accumulated from his many years of experience in the in vitro diagnostics industry.
+Previously, he was with Beckman Coulter, Inc., in Brea, California, for more than 30 years, most recently serving for 11 years as Director of Scientific Affairs and Professional Relations for the Diagnostics Division.
+Dr. Zakowski’s career in the clinical diagnostics industry has been spent mostly in research and development and product development areas, working on chemistry reagents and analyzer systems.
 He has also worked in technical marketing and support, development applications and clinical evaluations, and standardization and harmonization of clinical diagnostics.
 Dr. Zakowski has been active in various professional laboratory organizations and has served terms as Secretary and Treasurer on the CLSI Board of Directors.
-He was also involved with the American Association for Clinical Chemistry (AACC), ISO Technical Committee 212 – Clinical laboratory testing and in vitro diagnostic test systems, the Patient Safety Task Force of the AACC Management Sciences Division, the National Kidney Disease Education Program, and the National Glycohemoglobin Standardization Program, among other organizations.
+He has also been involved with the American Association for Clinical Chemistry (AACC), ISO Technical Committee 212 – Clinical laboratory testing and in vitro diagnostic test systems, the Patient Safety Task Force of the AACC Management Sciences Division, the National Kidney Disease Education Program, and the National Glycohemoglobin Standardization Program, among other organizations.

 Carl D. Mottram, RRT, RPFT, FAARC